tigerbeetle/tigerbeetle/docs/usage/data-modeling.md

   (TODO: Can we use this for join queries via the query API, or must the application implement them?)

 ## `id`

+The primary purpose of an `id` (for both accounts and transfers) is to serve as an "idempotency key".
+In other words, to allow the database to ignore duplicate events.

 [`Account`](../reference/accounts.md#id) and [`Transfer`](../reference/transfers.md#id) identifiers
 must be unique, so randomly-generated UUIDs are the natural choice — but not the only option.